speedcontrol/nodecg-speedcontrol/READMES/Migrating-from-v1.x-to-v2.x.md

     - `startTimer`
     - `stopTimer` (`id`: number)
     - `resetTimer`
-  - We had some messages that you could send that weren't officially supported that are now supported and have changed names, *check the [API documentation (TBD)](API.md) for more information*
+  - We had some messages that you could send that weren't officially supported that are now supported and have changed names, *check the [API documentation](API.md) for more information*
     - `startTime` (`force: boolean`) has been changed to `timerStart` (no arguments).
     - `pauseTime` has been changed to `timerPause`.
     - `resetTime` has been changed to `timerReset` (`force: boolean`).